ejgillia/plm18_f/README.md

 Our project consist of making the following card games:

 	Bartok
-		played by using the command
+        example gameplay can be found in the BartokExample directory played by using the command:
 ```python
 python3 bartok.py
 ```
-		example gameplay can be found in the BartokExample directory

 	Presidents
-		played by using the command
+        example gameplay can be found in the PresidentsExample directory played by using the command:
 ```python
 python3 presidents.py
 ```
-		example gameplay can be found in the PresidentsExample directory

 Both games have built-in AI and are set up for a single human user.
 In addition, both games print out available plays to the human user so that beginners can easily play the game.